FF:SUP004 Psychology for teachers II - Course Information

-- lecture (one hour a week) and seminar (one hour a week), discussion, self-study of recommended literature
+- lecture and seminar, discussion, homework, self-study of recommended literature

 - Assessment methods

-- prerequisite for examination: active participation in seminar - at least 80 %, seminar paper on the topic, which will be specified at the beginning of the spring semester - see the teacher's information in more detail, range of a seminar paper: at least 2 pages in printed and electronic form (to the repository in the information system), deadline for submission of a seminar paper: no later than the end of the semester of the spring semester
+- prerequisite for examination: semester paper on the topic Application of the psychological knowledge in the teacher's work/or in school practice (own reflection on the topic), range of a semester paper: at least 2 pages, to submit in electronic form (to the repository in the information system) and also in printed form, deadline for submission of a semester paper: no later than May 10, 2023

-output: examination (two parts: written and oral, exam covers the subjects of Psychology for teachers I and II and includes the level of processing a seminar paper)
+output: examination (two parts: written and oral, exam covers the subjects of Psychology for teachers I and II and includes the level of processing a semester paper)